bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 > _You must also provide sequence diagrams as is relevant to a particular aspects
 > of the design that you are describing.
 For example, in e-store you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.
-> Be sure to include an relevant HTTP reuqests from the client-side to the server-side
+> Be sure to include an relevant HTTP requests from the client-side to the server-side
 > to help illustrate the end-to-end flow._

 There are several components needed to handle the user purchase of tickets to a screening.

 ![Sequence Diagram of User Purchase](complete-order-sequence-diagram.png)

 The landing page logic is located in the `Movies` component.
 This component retrieves all `Movie` objects using an HTTP GET request and displays them to the user.
 The search functionality on the landing page also uses an HTTP GET request (with a query string) to retrieve all the movies with the given phrase in their title.
 When the user selects a movie, that `Movie` object is stored with the `MovieSelectorService`.
 The user is then routed to the `/screenings` page.